asherk7/EthniVision/README.md

 # EthniVision
-* EthniVision is a website created using React and Express that takes in an image of the user and returns their predicted ethnicity.
+* EthniVision is a website created using React and Express that takes in an image of the user and returns their predicted ethnicity, age, and gender.
 * It utilizes a machine learning model created using the FairFace dataset.
 * Created using Docker, Tensorflow, Keras, pandas, Numpy, React, Express, Node.js, and MongoDB.